These delicate emerald chandelier style earrings are a beautiful way to showcase the gemstone beads and to practice your

 Thread the next bead onto the open end of wire then create the loop the other end and wrap back down towards the bead, cutting off any excess and finishing with the snipe nose pliers.

 This completes attaching the chain to the three loop connector.

 For a step by step photo breakdown of creating a wire wrapped chain, click here.

 Now you just have to attach your ear wires...

-Use your snipe nose pliers to open the loop at the base of the earwire and thread the top ring of the 3 loop connector onto it, closing it after.
+Use your snipe or flat nose pliers to open the loop at the base of the earwire and thread the top ring of the 3 loop connector onto it, closing it after.

 For more information on opening and closing jump rings successfully - click here.